Stakkastadvatnet

 Stakkastadvatnet is a lake on the border of Rogaland and Vestland counties in Norway.
-The 2.92 km2 lake mostly lies in Rogaland along the municipal borders of Haugesund and Tysvær.
-A very small portion of the northern part of the lake crosses over into the municipality of Sveio in Vestland county.
+The 2.92 km2 lake mostly lies in Rogaland along the borders of Haugesund Municipality and Tysvær Municipality.
+A very small portion of the northern part of the lake crosses over into Sveio Municipality in Vestland county.
 The lake lies about 6 km northeast of the town of Haugesund.
 The lake has a small dam on the northwestern edge of the lake.
 The natural outlet of the lake flows through the dam and into the nearby lake Vigdarvatnet, located to the north.